techies23/video-conference-zoom/docs/docs/join_links.md

 `define('VCZAPI_STATIC_CDN', true);`

 If incase, there is problem loading your join via browser page when using CDN.
 You can change the "true" value to "false".

+### Known issues when embedding join via browser

+Below are some known issues when you use [zoom_join_via_browser] shortcode to embed your meeting into your site.
+Please note that these issues are not fixable at the moment so, if you are facing these issues - please avoid using [zoom_join_via_browser]

+- Cannot fullscreen the meeting window.
+- Delay in voice.
+- Delay in video.
+- Delay in screen sharing.
+- Echo in sound.
+- Cannot go into gallery view mode.